Focused Gold Exploration in Nevada

 The gold mineralization on the property correlates with copper, molybdenum, tin, potassium, potassium alteration and a-type quartz veinlets.
 There is potential to expand the copper-gold system at depth and to the south.

-Peter A. Ball — President, COO and Director
+Peter A. Ball — President, CEO, and Director

 Peter Ball brings over 25 years of experience as a mining professional at all levels of leadership.
 Throughout his career, he has held various senior management roles with international precious metals mining companies in corporate finance, securities trading, mine engineering, business development, corporate communications, public relations and marketing functions throughout North and South America, Asia and Europe.